 Nevertheless, their operations in Germany were shut down shortly after opening because the brand had never really taken off.
 Some experts attributed the failure to excessive efforts to impress the German population with American cultural values.

 Germans found the smiling, cheerful Walmart employees and the bubbly greeters at the entrance somewhat off-putting.
 Eventually, Walmart’s refusal to embrace German customers’ values cost the company around one billion.

-17. Instead of bringing it in, Walmart stores may be taking away money from communities.
+26. Instead of bringing it in, Walmart stores may be taking away money from communities.

 (Business News Daily)

-According to a report by Puget Sound Sage, in a 20-year period, a Walmart store can potentially decrease a neighborhood’s economic output by $13 million and may also cost that specific community another $14 million in lost wages.
+According to a report by Puget Sound Sage, in a 20-year period, a Walmart store can potentially decrease a neighborhood’s economic output by $13 million.
+It may also cost that specific community another $14 million in lost wages.

 (The Motley Fool)